-All three leptospires in this study possess proteins for the transport of drugs with fifteen in L. borgpetersenii, and nineteen in both L. interrogans and L. biflexa.
-Multidrug resistance pumps are known to be prevalent in free living organisms which need to defend themselves against toxic substances produced by other microbes [83].
+All three leptospires in this study possess proteins for the transport of drugs with sixteen in L. borgpetersenii, and twenty in both L. interrogans and L. biflexa.
+Multidrug resistance pumps are known to be prevalent in free living organisms which need to defend themselves against toxic substances produced by other microbes [78].
 Further characterization of the members of the Drug/Metabolite Transporter Superfamily (TC#2.A.7) should provide a more accurate representation of the substrates transported by members of this superfamily.
-Drug exporters function to protect the cell from endogenously produced antibiotics, to remove exogenous and harmful substances produced by other microbes, and to export drug-like secondary metabolites such as siderophores, lipids, signaling peptides and periplasmic redox cofactors [83].
+Drug exporters function to protect the cell from endogenously produced antibiotics, to remove exogenous and harmful substances produced by other microbes, and to export drug-like secondary metabolites such as siderophores, lipids, signaling peptides and periplasmic redox cofactors [78].

-The siderophores category of substrates (labeled for convenience but includes vitamins and cofactors) in these three organisms is comprised of thirteen transporters in L. interrogans and twelve in L. biflexa, with only seven in L. borgpetersenii.
-All three leptospires transport Vitamin $B{12}$ (cobalamin).
+The rest of the "Drugs, vitamins, siderophores & cofactors" category of substrates in these three organisms is comprised of thirteen transporters in L. interrogans and L. biflexa, with only eight in L. borgpetersenii.
+All three leptospires transport Vitamin B12 (cobalamin), while only L. biflexa has a transporter designated as a Vitamin B1 (thiamine) transporter, and it belongs to the ABC Superfamily (TC#3.A.1.17.8).
 Siderophore transporters, also of the ABC-type, are found in all three organisms, consistent with a need for iron in these aerobes.

 Nonselective channels include $\alpha$ -type channels, $\beta$ -barrel porins, and pore-forming toxins.
-The three leptospires examined have transporters in these subclasses with eighteen in L. interrogans, fifteen in L. borgpetersenii, and eleven in L. biflexa.
+The three leptospires examined have transporters in these subclasses with sixteen in L. interrogans, fifteen in L. borgpetersenii, and eleven in L. biflexa.
 These nonselective transporters can play receptor roles in the outer membrane, induce toxin-like effects in other bacteria, and regulate cellular osmolarity (see TCDB).
 The greater numbers of these proteins in these two pathogens suggests that they play important roles in virulence.

-All three leptospires have a substantial proportion of transporters that are poorly defined, about 13%.
-This represents a diverse subset of all leptospiral proteins with no clearly demarcated function [15,22,23].
-Nonetheless, these proteins, which may transport unknown substrates via ill-defined mechanisms of action, are likely to serve important, possibly genus-specific roles in metabolism and pathogenicity.
+All three leptospires have a substantial proportion of transporters that are poorly defined, about 12%.
+This represents a diverse subset of all leptospiral proteins with no clearly demarcated function [21-23].
+Nonetheless, these proteins which may transport unknown substrates via ill defined mechanisms of action are likely to serve important, possibly genus-specific roles in metabolism and pathogenicity.